 There is a myth that moving to the cloud means sacrificing security.
 And it needs to be debunked.
 According to Gartner, by 2021, public cloud infrastructure workloads will have 60% fewer security incidents than traditional data centers.
 But the belief that everything in the cloud is 100% protected is also a myth.
-There are a number of challenges businesses face with cloud security.
+There are a number of challenges businesses face with cloud technology security.
 And here we’ve highlighted several steps you need to take to mitigate security issues in cloud computing.

 Accept a shared responsibility security model